angr/angr-doc/README.md

 - **Operations.** IR Operations describe a *modification* of IR Expressions.
 This includes integer arithmetic, floating-point arithmetic, bit operations, and so forth.
 An IR Operation applied to IR Expressions yields an IR Expression as a result.
 - **Temporary variables.** VEX uses temporary variables as internal registers: IR Expressions are stored in temporary variables between use.
 The content of a temporary variable can be retrieved using an IR Expression.
 These temporaries are numbered, starting at `t0`.
 These temporaries are strongly typed (i.e., "64-bit integer" or "32-bit float").
 - **Statements.** IR Statements model changes in the state of the target machine, such as the effect of memory stores and register writes.
 IR Statements use IR Expressions for values they may need.
 For example, a memory store *IR Statement* uses an *IR Expression* for the target address of the write, and another *IR Expression* for the content.
-- **Blocks.** An IR Block is a collection of IR Statements, representing an extended basic block in the target architecture.
+- **Blocks.** An IR Block is a collection of IR Statements, representing an extended basic block (termed "IR Super Block" or "IRSB") in the target architecture.
 A block can have several exits.
 For conditional exits from the middle of a basic block, a special *Exit* IR Statement is used.
 An IR Expression is used to represent the target of the unconditional exit at the end of the block.

 VEX IR is actually quite well documented in the `libvex_ir.h` file (https://git.seclab.cs.ucsb.edu/gitlab/angr/vex/blob/master/pub/libvex_ir.h) in the VEX repository.
 For the lazy, we'll detail some parts of VEX that you'll likely interact with fairly frequently.
 To begin with, here are some IR Expressions: